 - Calculation of Value at Risk (VaR)

-Variance Covariance Approach for calculating Value at Risk
+Variance Covariance method for Value at Risk

-Mathematically, the difference lies in the method used to calculate the standard deviation (?).
+Mathematically, the difference lies in the method used to calculate the standard deviation.

 This approach is generally utilized if it is believed that the daily returns during the look back period have followed normal market conditions.
-The SMA approach places equal importance to all returns in the series whereas the EWMA approach places greater emphasis on returns of more recent durations.
+The SMA approach places equal importance to all returns in the series whereas the EWMA approach places greater emphasis on returns of more recent duration.

 The Variance-Covariance VaR method makes a number of assumptions.
 The accuracy of the results depends on how valid these assumptions are.
-The method gets its name from the variance-covariance matrix of securities that is used to calculate Value at Risk (VaR).
+The method gets its name from the variance-covariance matrix of positions that is used to calculate Value at Risk (VaR).